github/docs/contributing/content-style-guide.md

 ## Punctuation

+When referencing a UI element in quotation marks, place any subsequent punctuation outside of the quotation marks so that the label in quotation marks exactly matches the UI.
+- **Use:** Under "User licenses", view your total licenses.

-Follow standard American English punctuation rules.
+Otherwise, follow standard American English punctuation rules.
 For more guidance, see “[Punctuation](https://docs.microsoft.com/style-guide/punctuation)” in the Microsoft Style Guide.

 ## Release notes